Gregg L. Semenza

 Gregg Leonard Semenza (born July 12, 1956) is an American pediatrician and Professor of Genetic Medicine at the Johns Hopkins School of Medicine.
 He serves as the director of the vascular program at the Institute for Cell Engineering.
 He is a 2016 recipient of the Albert Lasker Award for Basic Medical Research.
 He is known for his discovery of HIF-1, which allows cancer cells to adapt to oxygen-poor environments.
 He shared the 2019 Nobel Prize in Physiology or Medicine for "discoveries of how cells sense and adapt to oxygen availability" with William Kaelin Jr. and Peter J. Ratcliffe.
-Semenza has had thirteen research papers retracted due to falsified data.
+Semenza has had thirteen research papers retracted due to issues such as duplicated images and potential data manipulation.

 Early life

 Semenza was born on July 12, 1956, in Flushing, New York City; he and his four siblings grew up in Westchester County, New York.
 His father's family was of Italian descent whereas his mother's family was of German-English-Irish descent.